pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 Okay, now it's being waiting,
 because it has not yet been included, again somehow,
-I can't accelerate it by providing some more fees, but to make it faster, and now it's being confirmed, and which means now that,
+I **can accelerate it by providing some more fees**, but **to make it faster**, and **now it's being confirmed**, and which means now that,
-I just send 0.05 to the R,
+I just send 0.05 Sepolia to ...

-see, yeah, are there miners on the test net?
+see, yeah, **are there miners on the test net?**
 Yeah,
-there are miners on the test net, and I think I'm not sure if, well, it's interesting question, there are some good ideas for some exercises, for you, I would assume that these are sometimes just miners, which are being organized by the whole, a PuliGuard organization, but those people who organize PuliGuard network, they just run some tests, for those people to do.
+there are miners on the test net, and I think I'm not sure if, well, it's interesting question, there are some good ideas for some exercises, for you, I would assume that these are sometimes just miners, which are being organized by the whole Polygon organization, but those people who organize **Polygon network**, they just run some tests, for those people to do.
-We make the experience that for a long time, we developed smart contracts, and we first tested them on Zepunia, but then on Stratus, even if it was not on that, but the point is that the whole test net, it's sometimes not very reliable, and sometimes you have very long transactions, and for that reason, what we do nowadays, as soon as the application is really up and running, we move it to PuliGuard.
+We made the experience that for a long time, we developed smart contracts, and we first tested them on Sepolia, but then on Stratus,
+Ivan did a lot on that,
+but the point is that the whole **test net**, it's sometimes **not very reliable**, and sometimes you have **very long transactions**, and for that reason, what we do nowadays, as soon as the application is really up and running, **we move it (the app) to Polygon**.
-They have to pay with real tokens that you have to pay for, but it's much faster, it's more reliable.
+**There you have to pay with real tokens** that you have to pay for,
+**but it's much faster, it's more reliable**.
-It's happened at several occasions that we had some nice demos where we created NFTs, or we put some kind of technical data on the blockchain or things like that, and then, for example, when it's around four to five o'clock here in Germany, it seems that then the US people wake up and start using NFTs, very often the transactions fail.
+It happened at several occasions that we had some nice demos where we created NFTs, or we put some kind of technical data on the blockchain or things like that, and then, for example, when it's around four to five o'clock here in Germany, it seems that then the US people wake up and start using the network, very often the transactions fail.
 They just took very long,
-so we got timeouts and things like that, and therefore just pay.
+so we got timeouts and things like that, and therefore just pay...
-All together, how much did we spend?
+I mean, all together, how much did we spend?
-Five to six years, I think,
+Five to six Euros, I think,
 was all the tests that we had.
-Not the quality of the question.
+A question.

-I sense you're a little bit of a real MTH.
+student: I have sent you a little bit of a real ETH.
-Yeah.
+prof: Yeah.
 It should go up.
 Can you see?
-Can I go back to the same very word, Sepulia?
+Can I go back to the same very word, Sepolia?
 I thought you were changing the code.
 Down?
 Down.